moranmiz/Cooking-Up-Creativity/README.md

 Finally, we translate the top tree ideas into natural-language recipes using an LLM.
 We note that the LLM plays a key role in _surface realization_.
 Specifically, it draws on commonsense and somain knowledge to fill in missing details (e.g., ingredient quantities, cooking times), and correct inconsistencies introduced during recombination (e.g., restoring a missing step for cooking raw chicken).
 The file `src/tree_to_text/translate_tree_to_recipes.py` contains the code for translating recipe tree ideas into coherent recipes.

-### Run Full Pipeline
-For running the full pipeline end-to-end for a specific pair of dishes, see `run_all.py`.

 ## DATA